-Control the quality of the volumetric effects.
-Lower size increase video memory usage and quality.
-This is the size in pixels, of a volumetric cell.
+Controls the quality of the volumetric effects.
+Lower size increases video memory usage and quality.
+This is the size in pixels of a volumetric cell.

 Number of samples to compute volumetric effects.
-Higher count increase video memory usage and quality.
+Higher count increases video memory usage and quality.
 These samples are distributed along the view depth (view Z axis).

 Blend between linear and exponential sample distribution.
 Higher values puts more samples near the camera.

 Let the volume scattering scatter light in the scene.
 Unnecessary if no Volume Scatter is present in the scene.